-Hiring a car in Thailand isn’t as difficult as it may seem and even if you don’t speak Thai, it can still be a quite straight-forward process.
+Hiring a car in Thailand isn’t as difficult as it may seem and even if you don’t speak Thai, it can still be a relatively straight-forward process.
 If you don’t want to self-drive, there is also the option of hiring a car with a driver because regardless of how competent you are on the road, there are some unique challenges for driving in Thailand.

 What type of licence do I need?